ByronMayne/Extended.Collections/documentation/generic/specialized/ordered_dictionary.md

  * Slightly higher memory usage compared to a regular dictionary due to the need to store the order of items.
  * Some operations may be slower compared to a regular dictionary due to maintaining the order.

+### Hypothetical Use Case:
+Suppose you are building a task management application, and you need to maintain a list of tasks for a project while preserving the order in which they were added.
+An OrderedDictionary can be useful in this scenario to store and manage tasks associated with a project.
 ```cs
 using System;
 using System.Collections.Specialized;